John Ellison (bishop): Controversy

 Ellison was Chair of Panel of Bishops of the Anglican Mission in England (AMiE).
 Members of the executive of AMiE are required to hold complementarian views.
 AMiE has links with GAFCON and is missionary organisation that supports conservative evangelical Anglican churches within and outside of the Church of England.
 In February 2015, it was announced that Ellison was being investigated by the Bishop of Salisbury for his involvement in an AMiE church plant in the Diocese of Salisbury.
 The diocese stated: "No one involved in planting the church has contacted the Bishop, nor is the Diocese aware of any consultation with Churches Together in Salisbury about the need for a church plan. ...
 The Bishop of Salisbury is seeking clarification about the involvement of Bishop John Ellison in the December service."

 Personal life

 In 1964, Ellison married Judith Mary Cox.
 Together they had three children: one son and two daughters.

+Ellison died at his home near Basingstoke on 5 August 2019.